 Marlee was ebullient.
-Like a high-energy blacksmith, she loved to be creative and get things started.
-She always had as many irons jammed in the fire as possible.
+Like a high-energy blacksmith, she always had as many irons jammed in the fire as possible.
+She loved to be creative and get things started.
 It could get chaotic but her good-hearted enthusiasm was irrepressible.
 She was feisty and compassionate.
-A lifelong Quaker she always sought a Spirit-led life.
+A lifelong Quaker, she always sought a Spirit-led life.

-Marlee Turner of Raymond, Maine died peacefully on November 28th, 2018 in Enchanted Oaks, Texas at the age of 85.
-Marlee was born in Bronxville, New York to Quaker parents Henry Chandlee Turner, Jr. (son of the founder of Turner Construction Company), and Virginia Ann (Melick) Turner.
+Marlee Turner of Raymond, ME, died peacefully on November 28, 2018, in Enchanted Oaks, TX, at the age of 85.
+Marlee was born in Bronxville, NY, to Quaker parents Henry Chandlee Turner, Jr. (son of the founder of Turner Construction Company), and Virginia Ann (Melick) Turner.
 The family moved where Henry's construction work took him, including several years in the Philadelphia area, where they attended Haverford Meeting.
-Turner Construction Company built several buildings at Swarthmore College.
-Marlee graduated from an all-girls school, Rosemary Hall in Greenwich, Connecticut.
-She went to Swarthmore College for 2 years, then finished at Stanford University, where she received her Bachelor's degree in Education.
-She began a career in teaching in the Greenwich CT area.
+(Turner Construction Company built several buildings at Swarthmore College.)

+Marlee graduated from an all-girls school, Rosemary Hall in Greenwich, CT.
+She went to Swarthmore College for 2 years, then finished at Stanford University, where she received her Bachelor's degree in education.
+She began a career in teaching in the Greenwich area.
 She met John "Jay" Whitcraft when he sailed his yacht into the Indian Harbor Yacht Club in Greenwich.
-They married and together raised their 3 boys, John, Steven, and David where Jay's work with IBM took them--Cincinnati, Dallas and Los Angeles.
-Never content with staying at home, Marlee was active in the League of Women Voters, and in Los Angeles cofounded the public relations consulting firm CKT Associates (which had critical assignments leading to the success of the 1984 Olympics, and the start of the Los Angeles "Metro" transit system); During their time in California, the family attended Sylmar Friends Meeting in the San Fernando Valley.
-In the early 1970s Marlee's marriage ended and she moved to Maine where she became an owner of Northern Pines Health Resort and Bed and Breakfast in Raymond, Maine.
-She began attending Portland Friends Meeting where she was active throughout the remainder of her life.
+They married and together raised three boys, John, Steven, and David, where Jay's work with IBM took them-Cincinnati, Dallas, and Los Angeles.
+Never content with staying at home, Marlee was active in the League of Women Voters, and in Los Angeles co-founded the public relations consulting firm CKT Associates (which had critical assignments leading to the success of the 1984 Olympics and the start of the Los Angeles "Metro" transit system).
+During their time in California, the family attended Sylmar Friends Meeting in the San Fernando Valley.
+In the early 1970s Marlee's marriage ended and she moved to Maine, where she became an owner of Northern Pines Health Resort and Bed and Breakfast in Raymond, ME.
+She began attending Portland Friends Meeting, where she was active throughout the remainder of her life.
 Over the past several years, Marlee went to Texas for Thanksgiving with family and to spend the winter with the many friends she met in the area.

-Quakerism has always been important to Marlee.
+Quakerism was always important to Marlee.
 She was raised in the Quaker tradition in New York and Philadelphia and at Swarthmore College.
-For the last few decades she has been an involved member of Portland Friends Meeting (PFM).
-She has also been active in Falmouth Quarter.
+For the last few decades she was an involved member of Portland Friends Meeting (PFM) and was also active in Falmouth Quarter.
 As she began spending winters in Texas, she started sojourning with Dallas Friends Meeting.
-She also supported American Friends Service Committee and the historic Quaker Ridge Meetinghouse in Casco, Maine.
-We will miss her profound vocal ministry which was delivered in a few brief sentences.
+She also supported American Friends Service Committee and the historic Quaker Ridge Meetinghouse in Casco, ME.
+We will miss her profound vocal ministry, which was delivered in a few brief sentences.

 Marlee loved to build connections with people.
-This seemed to motivate her in all areas of her life from her work as founder and manager of Northern Pines health spa to welcoming visitors to Meeting.
+This seemed to motivate her in all areas of her life, from her work as founder and manager of Northern Pines health spa to welcoming visitors to Meeting.
 She ran for the office of State Representative for her district in Maine, and although not elected, she met many new people who became friends.
-In her Bridgton, Maine community, she was active in many groups including local politics, the Rotary club service projects, senior lunches at the community center.
-On her recent annual Maine to Texas train rides, she claimed that they always generated at least one permanent email friend.
+In her Bridgton, ME, community, she was active in many groups including local politics, the Rotary Club service projects, and senior lunches at the community center.
+On her recent annual Maine-to-Texas train rides, she claimed that they always generated at least one permanent email friend.